Here’s a look at Australian mining jurisdictions, including how much the country’s states export and how they compare to foreign peers.

-Australia is well-known as a prolific mining nation, having large sections of its economy built on mining since the mid-1800s onwards.
+Australia is well known as a prolific mining nation, with large sections of its economy built on mining since the mid-1800s onwards.

-Minerals account for up to 46 percent of Australia’s export revenue according to Geosciences Australia, giving the mining industry an 8.1 percent share of GDP.
+Minerals account for up to 60 percent of Australia’s export merchandise, according to Geosciences Australia, giving the mining industry a 12 percent share of gross domestic product.

 But not all states in Australia are equal, with the premier jurisdiction and source of wealth being Western Australia, which takes up the western third of the arid continent.

 According to the Department of Foreign Affairs and Trade (DFAT), of the AU$470.2 billion worth of goods and services exported from Australia in the 2018/2019 financial year, Western Australia accounted for AU$171.4 billion, or 36.5 percent — despite being home to only 10 percent of the national population.